DataDog/documentation/content/en/monitors/guide/how-to-set-up-rbac-for-monitors.md

 ## Set up roles

-For more information about default and custom roles, how to create them, assign permissions to them, and assign them to users, see [RBAC documentation][1].
+For more information about default and custom roles, how to create custom roles, assign permissions to roles, and assign roles to users, see [Role Based Access Control][1].

 ## Restrict access to monitors